AlexandraStanescu/Devoirs-DAPM/Project_description/Project_description.md

  3. The user can publish a message and the others can answer in real-time.

-All credits reserved to students:
+All credits and rights reserved to :
 Maria-Sorina CHITU, Andreea-Madalina PETRISOR, Alexandra STANESCU

-Politehnica University of Bucharest, Faculty of Engineering in Foreign Languages 1241F Group
+Politehnica University of Bucharest, Faculty of Engineering in Foreign Languages, 1241F Group